increase conversions on your website

 Provide Multiple Payment Options

-If a customer reaches checkout but doesn’t see their preferred payment method, they’ll likely leave and shop elsewhere.
-Limited options create a barrier to purchase, reducing completed transactions.
+If a customer reaches checkout but cannot use their preferred payment method, they may leave and buy elsewhere.
+Limited payment options create a barrier at the final stage, when the user is already close to converting.

-To optimise ecommerce website designs efficiently, offering a variety of payment methods is essential to capturing more sales.
-Platforms like WooCommerce make it easy to integrate multiple payment options, including credit/debit cards, PayPal, Apple Pay, Google Pay, Klarna, and Buy Now Pay Later (BNPL) services.
-The more payment choices you provide, the
+To optimise ecommerce website design, offer payment methods that match how your customers prefer to buy.
+Platforms like WooCommerce can support credit and debit cards, PayPal, Apple Pay, Google Pay, Klarna and Buy Now Pay Later (BNPL) options.
+The more relevant choices you offer, the easier it is for customers to complete the purchase.

 84